stacks-network/docs/_core/smart/neon-node.md

 ---
-layout: core
+layout: smart
-description: "Blockstack smart contracting language"
+description: "Run a Stacks Testnet Node"
 permalink: /:collection/:path.html
 ---
 # Running a Neon Testnet Node
 {:.no_toc}

 "Neon" is phase 1 of the Stacks 2.0 testnet.
-In Neon, you can run a Stacks node and participate in proof-of-burn mining.
+In Neon, you can run a node and connect it to a public network.
+This guide will walk you through downloading and running your own node in the Neon network.

 * TOC
 {:toc}

-### Download and build stacks-blockchain
+### Download the `stacks-blockchain` repository

 The first step is to ensure that you have Rust and the support software installed.